 - Make sure you’re getting adequate fiber in your diet

 Vegetables, fruit, nuts and seeds are all high in fiber.
 Grains and legumes are also high in fiber but they can be irritating to the gut lining and can actually worsen constipation and bloating, therefore are best avoided.
 You may need to take a fiber supplement to ensure you obtain enough each day.
 Fibertone powder can be stirred into water or added to smoothies, yogurt, cereal or sprinkled over chopped fruit.
 Fiber is not an adequate remedy for stubborn types of constipation.
-The natural ingredients in Colon Cleanse capsules have a more powerful bowel clearing action and can provide great relief for a clogged up bowel.
+The natural ingredients in Colon Detox capsules have a more powerful bowel clearing action and can provide great relief for a clogged up bowel.

 - Make sure you’re eating adequate healthy fats

-It is important to include some fat in your diet because it enhances digestion, lubricates your digestive lining and helps to stimulate a bowel action.
+It is important to include some fat in your diet because it enhances digestion, lubricates your digestive lining, and helps to stimulate a bowel action.
 Olive oil, coconut oil, avocados, oily fish and nuts are all great sources of good fats.